Transparency

 • Treat the absence as meaningful.

-• Recognize that Belgian/EU law may prohibit Ciphera from commenting on the reason for non-update.
+• Recognise that Belgian/EU law may prohibit Ciphera from commenting on the reason for non-update.

 • Consult your own legal counsel about what the lapse implies for your use of Ciphera services.